Tearth/Oddity/README.md

  * launches: latest, next, all past, all upcoming
  * information about the specified cores and capsules

 Most of the endpoints contains a lot of filters which are applied on the API side to save bandwidth.
-Look at the example for more information.
+Look at the example and [wiki](https://github.com/Tearth/Oddity/wiki) for more information.

 # Minimal requirements
-Library is build on .NET Standard 1.1 which contains support for:
+Library is build on [.NET Standard 1.1](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) which contains support for:
  * .NET Framework 4.5 or higher
  * .NET Core 1.0 or higher
  * Mono 4.6 or higher

-External dependencies:
+ * Xamarin.iOS 10.0 or higher
+ * Xamarin.Mac 3.0 or higher
+ * Xamarin.Android 7.0 or higher
+ * Universal Windows Platform 10.0 or higher

+**External dependencies:**
  * Newtonsoft.Json

 # Installation
  * download from NuGet: https://www.nuget.org/packages/Oddity/

+or

+ * search "Oddity" in Package Manager

+or

+ * run `Install-Package Oddity` in the Package Manager Console

 # Example usage
 ```csharp